Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 #### Python
 Unlike Java which is a compiled language, Python is an interpreted languages and it is generally slower than the compiled languages.
 This make Python lose to Node.js in terms of performance.

 Python is not suitable for apps that require high execution speed.
-This is because of single flow of code leading to slow processing of requests.
+This is because of single flow of code in Python which leads to slow processing of requests.
 Python web applications are therefore slower.

 ### SCALABILITY
 Scalability is the ability of a web app to adapt to changes like an increase in performance, new features, etc.